opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 See [Components of the Bittensor platform](../learn/bittensor-building-blocks) for an explanation of the basics, such as subnets, miners, validators, and the role of the blockchain.

-Each subnet has its own *incentive mechanism*, a scoring model that drives the behavior of its participants, and the production of the subnet's digital commodity, by defining **how validators are to evaluate miners’ work**.
+Each subnet has its own _incentive mechanism_, a scoring model that drives the behavior of its participants, and the production of the subnet's digital commodity, by defining **how validators are to evaluate miners’ work**.
 Miners are incentivized to optimize for this model so validators will score (or 'weight') their work highly, resulting in higher emissions.
 Validators are incentivized to accurately score miners' work according to the model because the algorithm penalizes departure from consensus in miner scores with lower emissions.

 Each validator on a subnet is responsible for periodically computing a vector of weights assigned to each miner, representing an aggregate ranking based on the miners' performance.
 Validators transmit these **weight vectors** to the blockchain.
 Typically, each subnet validator transmits an updated ranking weight vector to the blockchain every 100-200 blocks.

-The Bittensor blockchain waits for the latest ranking weight vectors from all the subnet validators of a given subnet, then forms a **weight matrix** from these ranking/weight vectors, which is then provided as input to the Yuma Consensus module on-chain.
+The Bittensor blockchain waits for the latest rankings/weight vectors from all the validators of a given subnet, then forms a **weight matrix** from these rankings, which is then provided as input to the Yuma Consensus module on-chain.
 Yuma Consensus (YC) uses this weight matrix, along with the amount of stake associated with each UID on the subnet, to calculate emissions to each participant within each subnet.
-These emissions are finalized and debited to participants' hotkeys at the end of each *tempo* or 360 blocks.
+These emissions are finalized and debited to participants' hotkeys at the end of each _tempo_ or 360 blocks.

 :::tip note
 The tempo duration (360 blocks) is the same for all the user-created subnets.
 However, the timing of tempos can differ among subnets, depending on when they were created.